 2020 Competition Joint Winners: Leo Appel (violin) and Kevin Loh (guitar)

 2020 Competition prize-winners: William Hu (piano), Akihito Okuda (piano) and Ellis Thomas (piano).

 There will be 2 rounds of auditions.
-The first round will be held in West Road Concert Hall towards the beginning of the Lent term 2022.
+The first round will be held in West Road Concert Hall on Friday 4 February 2022.
 Candidates will be asked to prepare one whole movement or two whole movements lasting no more than 10 minutes from a concerto, to perform to the panel.
 If you are successful in the competition you can choose a different concerto to perform in the following season.
 No accompanist will be provided; candidates must organise and bring their own accompanist.
 Pianists must also provide an accompanist for their audition.
 The panel may also conduct a brief interview with each candidate.

-The final round is usually held no more than three weeks later as part of the Cambridge University Lunchtime Concert series.
+The final round will be held on Tuesday 15 February as part of the Cambridge University Lunchtime Concert series.
 The finalists will be asked to perform a movement lasting no more than 10 minutes from a concerto to perform to the panel and the public audience.
 This can be the same movement as performed in the first round.
 No accompanist will be provided; candidates must organise and bring their own accompanist.
 Pianists should also provide an accompanist.

-When applications open, candidates will be invited to send their CV, together with a formal letter of application, including details of the movement and concerto you will be performing and the name of your accompanist. by email to Chloe Davidson.
+When applications open, candidates will be invited to send their CV, together with a formal letter of application, including details of the movement and concerto you will be performing and the name of your accompanist by email to Will Rose.
 All applicants will be able to take part in the first round of auditions.